scipopt/gcg/doc/resources/install.md

     make check

-Note that the execution of `make`-commands, e.g. `make test` is only supported inside the `build`-folder (in which you cannot add testsets).
+Note that the execution of `make`-commands, e.g. `make test` is only supported inside the `build`-folder (in which it requires some more steps to add testsets).
 Therefore, if you intend on using `make test` (and not ctest), you should compile SCIP and GCG via Makefile.

 ### Step 2 (Alternative): Compile via Makefile
 <i>(recommended for developers, if necessary)</i><br/>